SABS-R3-Epidemiology/transmission-heterogeneity-results/README.md

 Figure_1_schematic.pdf is not reproducible as it is a schematic figure, not created from data.

-For example, to reproduce Figure 2 and Figure 3, type the following command in the terminal.
+For example, to reproduce Figure 2 and Figure 3:
 ```bash
 make fig2_fig3
 ```